-A Reddit user shares her story of her mother-in-law being too persistent about getting a house key, so she did get one.
+A Reddit user shares her story of her mother-in-law being too persistent about getting a house key, so she gave her one.
 Just not the one she was expecting.

 The original poster (OP) explained that she and her husband recently bought a home together.
 His mom immediately began pushing for a copy of the house key “in case of an emergency.”
-OP told her that she and her husband had a rule that only the residents of the house get to have a key.
+OP told her that she and her husband had a rule that only the house residents get to have a key.

 Her mother-in-law continued complaining and tried to get the rest of the family involved.
 Last week, OP said that she demanded that a copy of the key be sent to her.
 OP decided to get a copy of her mother-in-law’s house key that her husband had instead and sent it to her.
 She sent it with a note that said, “Only residents get a copy so this copy is for the home YOU reside in.”

 OP said her mother-in-law was “livid” and told the rest of the family, who began to call OP names.
-OP’s husband is also complaining that she “escalated” the situation and made a mistake by upsetting her further instead of standing her ground and saying “no.”
+OP’s husband also complains that she “escalated” the situation and made a mistake by upsetting her further instead of standing her ground and saying “no.”

 The Masses Weigh In

-The Reddit community seemed to generally agree that OP was not in the wrong in this situation.
+The Reddit community seemed to agree that OP was not wrong in this situation.

-One user was able to see both OP’s and her husband’s perspectives.
+One user could see both OP’s and her husband’s perspectives.
 “NTA.
-When I read the title I thought you were going to pretend it was the correct key, and see how long it would take for her to try it.
-Absolutely SHE is the AH for pestering you about this when it is clearly your choice.
-But yeah, your husband has a point about you stirring the pot.”
+When I read the title, I thought you would pretend it was the correct key and see how long it would take for her to try it.
+She is the AH for pestering you about this when it is your choice.
+But your husband has a point about you stirring the pot.”

 Yet another user agreed that the husband was also an issue in this situation.
 “NTA.
 No is a complete sentence.
-She didn’t respect your answer regardless of you telling her repeatedly.
+She didn’t respect your answer, regardless of your telling her repeatedly.
 She is the a.
 And so is your husband for not standing up to his mother.”

-Was OP right to play the prank on her mother-in-law?
+Was OP correct to play the prank on her mother-in-law?
 Should OP have given her a key?
 How would you have reacted in this situation?

 This article was produced and syndicated by The Cents of Money.